 The all too obvious solution, then?
 Bertha would have to come off her beautiful fork and go onto a GEM, a German equatorial mount.
 I hated to do that.
 Not only were her gotos always spot on from one side of the sky to the other, in alt-azimuth mode she was incredibly stable.
-And her GPS alignment (I never upgraded to a new hand control) made getting aligned the work of three or four minutes at most.
+And her GPS alignment (I never upgraded to the newer non-GPS firmware/hand control) made getting aligned the work of three or four minutes at most.
 But ‘Twarn’t nothing for it.
 The fork was the trouble and had to go.

 Resolved to defork poor Bertha, the question became “And put her on what?”
 I considered that for months.
 I ruled out the expensive solutions, the Astro-Physics and Bisque mounts and the others in that tier.
 I wanted to do the same things with Bertha on a GEM that I’d been doing with her on a fork: deep sky video, planetary imaging, and visual observing.
 Any of the high-toned GEMs would be overkill.
 And Unk is thrifty to a fault these in these days of his retirement.

 At the top of my list for Bertha was Losmandy’s venerable G11 mount, now equipped with the new Gemini II goto system.
 After setting up next to a dude using one at last fall’s Deep South Regional Star Gaze, though, I changed my mind.
 The G11 seemed a mite on the large side for me with that big tripod, and while the Gemini II system had some incredible features, it was, in my opinion, still a work in progress given the way my neighbor sweated over getting aligned and tracking during the star party.